MeghanaShanthappa/TensorRT_features/README.md

 ---

-## 2. Prompt Lookup Decoding (PLD)
+## 2. N-gram Speculative Decoding

-`prompt_lookup_decoding.py` - Demonstrates speculative decoding using n-gram matching from context.
+`n_gram_speculative_decoding.py` - Demonstrates speculative decoding using n-gram matching from context.

 ### What it does